codebyyoussef/String-Library/README.md

 * replaceSubstring(): Replaces occurrences of a substring with another string.
 * removePunctuations(): Removes all punctuation from the string.

-For more detailed information on all available methods, please refer to the class definition in the MyString.h file.
+For more detailed information on all available methods, please refer to the class definition in the StringLib.h file.